Parity Sheaves and Smith Theory: Tate-parity sheaves

 and studying the corresponding long exact sequence, we see that the result follows if vanishes.
 But this follows from Proposition \ref{Prop: Hom-sets}. \end{proof}

-We are now able to prove the uniqueness property of Tate-parity complexes. \begin{Prop} Suppose $J: U\lra X$ is the inclusion of an open union of strata.
-Then for an indecomposable Tate-parity complex $\F$, the restriction of $\F$ to $U$ is either $0$ or indecomposable. \end{Prop} \begin{proof} This follows, as in \cite[Prop 2.11]{JMW1}, from Corollary \ref{Cor: surj} and the fact that the category of Tate-parity complexes is Krull-Remak-Schmidt. \end{proof} We may now state the analogue of Proposition \ref{Prop: parity uniqueness} for Tate-parity complexes, which follows from the results in this section. \begin{Thm} Let $\F$ be an indecomposable Tate-parity complex. \begin{enumerate} \item The support of $\F$ is of the form $\overline{X_\lam}$ for a unique stratum. \item Suppose $\G$ and $\F$ are two indecomposable Tate-parity complexes such that Let $j:X_\lam\hra X$ be the inclusion of the unique stratum open in this support.
-If $j^\ast \G \cong j^\ast \F$, then $\G\cong \F$. \end{enumerate} \end{Thm} \begin{proof}See \cite[Thm 2.12]{JMW1}.\end{proof}
+\begin{Cor} Suppose $J: U\lra Y$ is the inclusion of an open union of strata.
+Then for an indecomposable Tate-parity complex $\F$, the restriction of $\F$ to $U$ is either $0$ or indecomposable. \end{Cor} \begin{proof} This follows, as in \cite[Prop 2.11]{JMW1}, from Corollary \ref{Cor: surj} and the fact that the category of Tate-parity complexes is Krull-Remak-Schmidt. \end{proof} The following is the analogue of Proposition \ref{Prop: parity uniqueness} for Tate-parity complexes, which follows readily from the results in this section. \begin{Thm} Let $\F$ be an indecomposable Tate-parity complex. \begin{enumerate} \item The support of $\F$ is of the form $\overline{Y_\lam}$ for a unique stratum $Y_\lam\subset Y$. \item Suppose $\G$ and $\F$ are two indecomposable Tate-parity complexes such that